IsaacBell/ml-study/reference/algorithms/logistic-regression.md

 - Supervised
 - Input: a set of numerical features
-- Outpout: probability value (for one or many classes)
+- Output: probability value (for one or many classes)

 ## Concepts